weewx/weewx/docs_src/quickstarts/pip.md

     source ~/.profile
     ```

-## Install

-Installation is a two-step process:

-1. Install the WeeWX application using pip.
+## Install WeeWX
-2. Provision a new station using the tool `weectl`.

-### Step 1: Install the application using pip

 Once the preparatory steps are out of the way, you're ready to install WeeWX
 using pip.

 There are many ways to do this (see the wiki document [pip
 install strategies](https://github.com/weewx/weewx/wiki/pip-install-strategies)
-for a partial list), but the method below is one of the simplest and safest.
+for a partial list), but the method below is one of the simplest and safest,
+and does not require root privileges.

 ```shell
 python3 -m pip install weewx --user